 Thus, there are no good historical grounds for doubting that there were adequate means within the early Christian communities for reliably transmitting books.
 (The Heresy, Kruger, page 200-201)

 Then the printing press was invented (1450) in nearly the same year that God brought the Byzantine text to Europe (1453).
-Because the Bible is used as the rule of faith and doctrine for Protestantism, the Roman Church calls the Protestant Bible, the “paper pope.”
-So Rome tried to stop the publication of Bibles from the Byzantine Greek text.
+But Rome tried to stop the publication of Bibles from the Byzantine Greek text.

 But Satan was not finished, because he is still trying to destroy God’s Words.
-What he has accomplished in the years since 1881 when the Revised Version was published, is far greater than what he has previously accomplished, because he has come very close to replacing the Byzantine text which is 99% accurate with the corrupted Egyptian-based WH text that has so many words removed that it is equal to removing 1 & 2 Peter, and probably just as much more has been changed.
+What he has accomplished in the years since 1881 when the Revised English Version was published, is far more than what he has previously accomplished; because he has come very close to replacing the Byzantine text which is 99% accurate with the corrupted Egyptian-based WH text that has so many words removed that it is equal to removing 1 & 2 Peter.
+And probably just as much more has been changed.

 How has Satan virtually replaced the text?
 Through textual criticism.